 We calculated this rating using our proprietary tests of download, upload, and ping speeds across servers in 10 countries.

-To test PureVPN’s impact on our normal internet speed, we connected to servers in six continents and recorded the average speeds based on one-month of testing.
+To test PureVPN’s impact on our internet speed, we connected to servers in 6 continents and recorded its average speeds.
+You can examine the results below.

 Security